compagnb/sp18-intermediate-py/README.md

 * Math module
 * Collision detection within objects within arrays.
 * In-class Exercise/Challenges:
-    * Create a module to include a score that is viewable on the screen.
     * Create an array of invaders that move, within the screen (short method)
     * Create a function to calculate if there has been a collision between the player’s spaceship and an invader.
     * Modify the “space invader” code to change the score when there has been a collision.

-#### Week 5: Push/Pull/Encryption Data (Database/file read/write & custom encryptions)
+#### Week 7: Push/Pull/Encryption Data (Database/file read/write & custom encryptions)
-* * Review of Built-in Functions/Modules
+* Review of Built-in Functions/Modules
     * abs, bool, dir, eval, exec, float, int, len, max, min, range, sum
     * Random - randint, choice, shuffle
     * Sys - exit shell, reading and writing stdin/stdout objects